sparkfun/SparkFun_DataLogger/docs/configuration.md

 * As the DataLogger IoT is initializing, the system settings are being restored from the last saved preference.
 * There no WiFi credentials and the board has failed to connect.
 This output will change once you provide the WiFi credentials and are able to connect to the network.
 * There are 3x devices currently detected and they are connected through I<sup>2</sup>C through the Qwiic port and SPI.
 These are the on-board sensors for the DataLogger IoT.
 There may be more devices that are detected depending on the firmware and what is connected to the ports.
 Since these were recognized, they were loaded onto the DataLogger IoT.
-* The current date and time is shown (by default, the date and time is set to **1-1-1970** and **00:00:00**).
+* The current date and time is shown (by default), the date and time is set to **1-1-1970** and **00:00:00**).
 This value will change depending on the clock source through NTP, RTC, or a u-blox GNSS module.
 * The time the board has been running will be shown in the uptime.
 * The primary external time source that the board syncs is currently through the **NTP client**.
 This can be configured depending on your clock source.
 * The board name (in this case, it was **SparkFun DataLogger IoT - 9DoF**)